 Now add the green peppers and stir fry till soft and a little brown.
 Transfer them with a slotted spoon to the plate with the tofu or paneer.

 In the pan with the remaining oil and still on a medium heat add the cumin seeds and let them sizzle for a ten seconds then add the chopped onion.
 Stir fry for a few minutes till the onion is translucent.
 Add the ginger, garlic and green chilli.
 Stir fry for a minute then add the coriander, cumin and cayenne powder.
-Stir fry for a minute then add the passata, soy sauce, maple syrup and a pinch of salt.
+Stir fry for a minute then add the passata, soy sauce and maple syrup.
 Stir and gently bring to a simmer.

 Add the tofu/paneer with the peppers into the pan, stir gently and heat through on a low heat for a few minutes.